Abu Dhabi (United Arab Emirates) Flag Abu Dhabi (United Arab Emirates)

 Terrorism

-UAE authorities have arrested several alleged terrorists for possibly planning attacks.
+Authorities have in the past arrested several alleged terrorists for possibly planning attacks in the UAE.

 Attacks could occur at any time and could target: